 so it is important to make sure that you get the genuine article.

-If you use an Android device it is more complicated as Google doesn't allow real money gambling apps in the Play store, so an Android app button on a bingo site will initiate a direct download (on the plus side, this does ensure that you have the real app).
+If you use an Android device it is more complicated as Google doesn't allow real money gambling apps in the Play store (although this is set to change from August 2017), so an Android app button on a bingo site will initiate a direct download (on the plus side, this does ensure that you have the real app).
 The default security settings on Android devices don't allow non Play store apps to be installed so it is necessary to alter them prior to installing the app; when real money mobile bingo apps first came out this was not an easy process and players were often unwilling to do it for fear of being left susceptible to viruses or hackers.